flemay/3musketeers/docs/guide/docker.md

 Docker images are like any other software.
 You should do your own research before using them and this list does not make an exception.
 :::

-* [flemay/musketeers][linkDockerHubMusketeers] has useful tools for a 3 Musketeers project including Docker, Compose, Make, and more.
-It also allows to do [Docker-in-Docker (DinD)][linkPatternDinD].
+* [flemay/musketeers&#8599;][linkDockerHubMusketeers] has useful tools for a 3 Musketeers project including Docker, Compose, Make, and more.
+It also allows to do [Docker-in-Docker (DinD)&#8599;][linkPatternDinD].
-* [jwilder/dockerize][linkDockerHubDockerize]: There is often a need to wait for a service to start before interacting with it.
+* [jwilder/dockerize&#8599;][linkDockerHubDockerize]: There is often a need to wait for a service to start before interacting with it.
 For instance, waiting for a database container to be ready before running a migration.
 The image `jwilder/dockerize` can be used to help with this scenario.

   ```makefile
   dbStart: